roadiz/nodetype-contracts/README.md

 # nodetype-contracts
-Contracts for implementating Roadiz node-types and their fields
+Contracts for implementing Roadiz node-types and their fields